tdeekens/grunt-browsersnapsy/README.md

   downloadTo: '<path to where screenshots should be saved>',
   statusDelay: '<Delay between task polling BrowserStack for the screenshots\' status>',
   waitTime: '<Initial delay for request to be made>',
-  abort: '<max number of pings for screenshot (* statusDelay)>' }
+  abort: '<max number of pings for screenshot (* statusDelay)>',
+  tunnel: '<passed to node-BrowserStackTunnel>'
+}
 ```

 The `browserstack` option object will be passed as the JSON-body in the request to BrowserStack.
 It can contain anything as specified in the [docs](http://www.browserstack.com/screenshots/api).
-You might check the example [here](https://github.com/tdeekens/grunt-browsersnapsy/blob/master/grunt/tasks/browsersnapsy.js)
+You might check the example [here](https://github.com/tdeekens/grunt-browsersnapsy/blob/master/grunt/tasks/browsersnapsy.js).
+For local tunnled testing please refer to [node-BrowserStackTunnel](https://github.com/pghalliday/node-BrowserStackTunnel) and the local testing documentation at [BrowserStack](http://www.browserstack.com/local-testing#config-localhost).

 ## Release History
 0.0.1 First release - proof of concept